Senior Volunteer Service Corps

 Program Announcement

-Since 1977, the Senior Volunteer Service Corps (SVSC) has connected retirees and community members with meaningful opportunities to serve the University of Maryland community.
-We are thankful for the vital role SVSC has served in enhancing our campus experience for nearly five decades.
+From 1977 - 2025, the Senior Volunteer Service Corps (SVSC) connected retirees and community members with meaningful opportunities to serve the University of Maryland community.
+SVSC volunteers enriched our campus through their dedication, generosity, and deep commitment to UMD.
+We are profoundly grateful for the countless hours of service and the lasting impact SVSC members have made across the university.

 Services 24/7 is a free virtual resource designed to connect the University of Maryland community with nonprofit organizations to increase their capacity to serve.
 Interested volunteers can create an account to view available service opportunities.